Language selection

 Graph data

-Year Exports (billions of dollars)
+Year Exports (billion dollars)

 Softwood lumber Newsprint Printing and writing paper Structural wood panels Wood pulp Other forest products